Gresham24/Invoice-Creator-App/README.md

 ### How Components are Linked Together

 1. **Initialization**: The `main.jsx` file initializes the app by rendering `InvoiceApp`, setting up the main structure.
-2. **Main Container**: `InvoiceApp` serves as the container that includes both the `Form` and `FormPrint` components, along with the routing logic.
+2. **Main Container**: `InvoiceApp` serves as the container that includes both the `Form` and `FormPreview` components, along with the routing logic.
 3. **Form Data Handling**: The `Form` component manages the user input and updates the state with the help of the `FormData` utility.
 While the `FormDataContext.Provider` makes the form data available to all child components.
-4. **Routing and Data Sharing**: The `Routes` component defines the different routes, ensuring that `FormPrint` can access the form data to generate the invoice preview.
+4. **Routing and Data Sharing**: The `Routes` component defines the different routes, ensuring that `FormPreview` can access the form data to generate the invoice preview.
-5. **PDF Preview and Generation**: `PDFDocument` takes the form data and generates the PDF for the invoice, similar to the rendered view of the `FormPrint` component.
+5. **PDF Preview and Generation**: `PDFDocument` takes the form data and generates the PDF for the invoice, similar to the rendered view of the `FormPreview` component.

 ## Configuration Details